lyuPang/UniID/README.md

 We use [Partial-FC](https://github.com/deepinsight/insightface/blob/master/recognition/partial_fc) as our face recognition model.

 ### Model Weights
-For the fine-tuned model presented in our paper, please visit our HuggingFace repository:
+For the trained model presented in our paper, please visit our HuggingFace repository:

 **[🔗 HuggingFace Repository: UniID](https://huggingface.co/pangly/UniID)**